-Underestimating project duration
+Underestimating the project duration

-In this section, the example of project No. 1 is further expanded to evaluate the proposed method in cases wherein the activities’ durations are underestimated.
+In this section, the example of Project No. 1 is further expanded to evaluate the proposed method in cases wherein the activities’ durations are underestimated.
 In this example, the realization times are deliberately modified such that they are longer vis-à-vis the planned times.
-Table 6 shows the differences between the original assumed minimal and maximal durations, which are used by the proposed method when reevaluating the activities’ durations, versus the values actually used to generate the simulated realizations.
+Table 6 shows the differences between the original assumed minimal and maximal durations, which are used by the proposed method when re-evaluating the activities’ durations, versus the values actually used to generate the simulated realizations.